kaysalawu/azure-network-terraform/2-virtual-wan/4-virtual-wan-dual-hub-mixed/README.md

 200 (0.115386s) - 10.5.0.5 - vm.spoke5.az.corp.net
 000 (2.000373s) -  - vm.spoke6.az.corp.net
 ```
 We can see that spoke3 `vm.spoke3.az.corp.net` returns a **000** HTTP response code.
 This is expected as there is no Vnet peering to `Spoke3` from `Hub1`.
-But `Spoke3` web application is reachable via Private Link Service `pep.hub1.az.corp.net`.
-This is also true for `Spoke6` virtual machine `vm.spoke6.az.corp.net`
+But `Spoke3` web application is reachable via Private Link Service private endpoint `pep.hub1.az.corp.net`.
+The same explanation applies to `Spoke6` virtual machine `vm.spoke6.az.corp.net`

 ### 4. Private Link Service